Yosef Greenwald: Rabbinic career

-On 11 May 1944 Greenwald was sent to an Arbeitslager (Nazi labor camp), where his mother was murdered.
-Toward the end of World War II he hid in the Glass House in Budapest (Hungary).
+On 11 May 1944, Greenwald was sent to an Arbeitslager (Nazi labor camp), where his mother was murdered.
+Toward the end of World War II he hid in the Glass House in Budapest.
 His wife and ten children were murdered in the Holocaust.
 After the war he returned to Pápa and re-established the yeshiva.

-He remarried after the war, and c.
-1946 he moved with the yeshiva, which numbered approximately sixty young men, to Szombathely (Hungary), and later to Antwerp (Belgium), where he lived for several years.
+He was remarried after the war to Miriam Weber (b.
+12 October 1918 in Soltvadkert).
+He moved c.
+1946 with the yeshiva, at that time numbering approximately 60 young men, to Szombathely, Hungary.
+Later they moved to Antwerp, Belgium where Greenwald lived for several years.